Patrick Fugit

+Patrick Raymond Fugit (/ˈfjuːɡɪt/; born October 27, 1982) is an American actor.
+His breakout role was William Miller in the comedy-drama film Almost Famous (2000), which earned him a Screen Actors Guild Award nomination.

+Fugit has also had starring roles in the films Spun (2002), White Oleander (2002), Saved!
+(2004), Wristcutters: A Love Story (2006), Cirque du Freak: The Vampire's Assistant (2009), We Bought a Zoo (2011), and Thanks for Sharing (2012).
+He had supporting roles in Gone Girl (2014) and First Man (2018).
+Fugit had the lead role in the psychological horror film My Heart Can't Beat Unless You Tell It To (2020), which he also produced.

+Fugit played the lead role of Kyle Barnes on the Cinemax horror series Outcast (2016–2018).
+He also had a main role as Pat Montgomery on the HBO Max miniseries Love & Death (2023).

+Fugit performed the role of Owen Moore in the 2020 video game The Last of Us Part II.

 Early life

-Fugit was born in Salt Lake City, Utah and lived briefly in Danbury, New Hampshire.
+Fugit was born in Salt Lake City, Utah, and lived briefly in Danbury, New Hampshire.
 His mother, Jan Clark-Fugit, is a dance teacher, and his father, Bruce Fugit, is an electrical engineer.
-Fugit is the oldest of three children: he has a younger sister and a younger brother.
-Fugit attended East High School.
-He appeared in a school production of The Twelve Dancing Princesses as the shoemaker when he was in seventh grade.
-He has been a skateboarder since he was fifteen.
+Fugit has been a skateboarder since he was fifteen.

 Career

 Fugit's career launched when he was cast as the young rock-fan-turned-reporter in Cameron Crowe's Almost Famous.
 Fugit said that he did not have any knowledge of 1970s rock music before starting the music-laden project.

 Fugit played an aspiring comic book artist in White Oleander (2002) and a naive drug addict in the dark comedy Spun (2003).

 His next film, Saved!
 (2004), was a satirical look at the religious right in high schools.
 Fugit's character was originally a surfer, but it changed into a skateboarder due to his skateboarding experience.

 Fugit starred in The Amateurs and played Evra Von in Cirque du Freak: The Vampire's Assistant (2009).

-In 2011, Fugit was cast in We Bought A Zoo, another Cameron Crowe movie.
+In 2011, Fugit was cast in We Bought A Zoo, another Cameron Crowe film.

 In 2016, he joined the cast of Cinemax's television series Outcast.
 He stated he enjoyed playing a father but worried that not being one in real life at the time might make him seem awkward.

 In 2020, Fugit was cast in a lead role on ABC's pilot for Thirtysomething(else), a sequel to Thirtysomething; however, the pilot was scrapped by ABC later that same year.